tenfoldpaper/multipanda_ros2/README.md

 This repository attempts to remedy that somewhat, by bringing existing features from franka_ros over to ROS2 specifically for the Panda robots.

-Still work in progress, but changelogs will be updated to indicate the current status.
+As of 12.10.23, almost all single-robot `franka_ros` features have been migrated, including different controller interfaces, error recovery, and runtime parameter setters.

+## Credits
-The current version is forked from mcbed's port of franka_ros2 for [humble][mcbed-humble], which has a much smaller feature set than franka_ros.
+The original version is forked from mcbed's port of franka_ros2 for [humble][mcbed-humble].

 ## Working (not thoroughly tested) features
 * FrankaState broadcaster